China mutual fund offerings snapped up as once-scared investors pile in

 In 2014, Pan missed the market boom as his money was in bank deposits and money market funds.
 This year, he’s entered mutual funds because friends who invested in property or wealth-management products (WMPs) “are all moving money into stocks”.

-Pan said that last week he shifted 5 million yuan into three equity-based mutual funds, and when another 5 million yuan in WMPs matures, he’ll plough that in too.
+Pan said that last week he shifted 5 million yuan into three equity-based mutual funds, and when another 5 million yuan in WMPs matures, he’ll plow that in too.

 He and others are responding to signals that the government is comfortable with the rally.
 The relaxation of government warnings about share bubbles, excitement driven by signs of incoming liquidity and the expectation of more have breathed life into a rally that showed signs of stalling in January.